Sleeping in Infants and Children

-The supine sleep position is recommended for every sleep period for all infants to reduce the risk of sudden infant death syndrome (SIDS—see Sudden Infant Death Syndrome (SIDS)).
+The supine sleep position is recommended for every sleep period for all infants to reduce the risk of sudden infant death syndrome (SIDS).
 Prone or side sleep positions place infants at high risk of SIDS, particularly for those who are placed on their side and found on their stomach.

 Factors that influence sleep patterns vary by age.
 For infants, inborn biologic patterns are central.
-At 9 mo and again around 18 mo, sleep disturbances become common because
+At 9 months and again around 18 months, sleep disturbances become common because

 History focuses on the child’s sleeping environment, consistency of bedtime, bedtime routines, and parental expectations.
 A detailed description of the child’s average day can be useful.
 The history should probe for stressors in the child’s life, such as difficulties in school, as well as exposure to unsettling television programs and caffeinated beverages (eg, sodas).
 Reports of inconsistent bedtimes, a noisy or chaotic environment, or frequent attempts by the child to manipulate parents by using sleep behaviors suggest the need for lifestyle changes.
 Extreme parental frustration suggests tension within the family or parents who are having difficulty being consistent and firm.

-A sleep diary compiled over several nights may help identify unusual sleep patterns and sleep disorders (eg, sleepwalking, night terrors—see Night terrors and sleepwalking).
+A sleep diary compiled over several nights may help identify unusual sleep patterns and sleep disorders (eg, sleepwalking, night terrors).
 Careful questioning of older children and adolescents about school, friends, anxieties, depressive symptoms, and overall state of mind often reveals a source for a sleep problem.